CPA Services for NJ E-Commerce Businesses & Online Sellers

 E-commerce has created a new category of tax complexity.
 Online sellers face economic nexus rules in 45+ states after South Dakota v.
 Wayfair (2018), multi-platform income reconciliation (Amazon, Shopify, eBay, Etsy), inventory cost accounting, and 1099-K filing thresholds that have shifted dramatically.

-Monaco CPA provides tax preparation and accounting for NJ e-commerce sellers — from solo Amazon FBA operators to multi-channel Shopify businesses with six-figure revenues.
-I help online sellers understand their sales tax obligations, account for inventory correctly, and minimize their tax liability.
+E-commerce sellers at every level, from solo Amazon FBA operators to multi-channel Shopify businesses with six-figure revenues, need to understand their sales tax obligations, account for inventory correctly, and minimize their tax liability through proper planning.

 Common Tax & Accounting Challenges for E-Commerce